Gerald J. Wasserburg

 Gerald J. Wasserburg (March 25, 1927 - June 13, 2016) was an American geologist.
 At the time of his death, he was the John D. MacArthur Professor of Geology and Geophysics, emeritus, at the California Institute of Technology.
 He was known for his work in the fields of isotope geochemistry, cosmochemistry, meteoritics, and astrophysics.

-Education
+Early life and education

-After leaving the US Army, where he received the Combat Infantryman Badge, he graduated from high school and attended college on the G.I.
+Wasserburg was raised in a Jewish family in New Brunswick, New Jersey during the Great Depression.
+At age fifteen, he dropped out of high school and forged his birth certificate to meet the U.S. Army age minimum for enlistment.
+Following his military service, for which he received the Combat Infantryman Badge and the Purple Heart for combat in the European theatre of World War II, he graduated from high school and attended college on the G.I.
 Bill.
 Wasserburg completed his Ph.D. from the University of Chicago in 1954, with a thesis on the development of K–Ar dating, done under the sponsorship of Harold Urey and Mark Inghram.

 Career

 Academia

 He joined the faculty at Caltech in 1955 as assistant professor.
 He became associate professor in 1959 and professor of geology and geophysics in 1962.
 In 1982 he became the John D. MacArthur Professor of Geology and Geophysics; he retired in 2001.
 He, Typhoon Lee and D.A.
 Papanastassiou discovered the presence of short-lived radioactive ^{26}Al in the early Solar System and short-lived ^{107}Pd with William R. Kelly.